rschell/gpsctl/README.md

 ## Dependencies
-The only dependencies *gpsctl* has (other than the standard C library) is on the JSON library [cJSON](https://github.com/DaveGamble/cJSON), ciniparser, and the popular Raspberry Pi I/O library [WiringPi](http://wiringpi.com/).
-The source for ciniparser and cJSON (which have MIT licenses) are incorporated in this project.
+The only dependencies *gpsctl* has (other than the standard C library) is on the JSON library [cJSON](https://github.com/DaveGamble/cJSON), [iniparser](https://github.com/philrandal/iniparser), and the popular Raspberry Pi I/O library
+[WiringPi](http://wiringpi.com/).
+The source for iniparser and cJSON (which have MIT licenses) are incorporated in this project.

 The WiringPi library must be present and linked.